suewonjp/civilizer/README.md

 - Civilizer is currently provided as a **PRIVATE EDITION** only.
     - Note that the main goal of the PRIVATE edition is helping A SINGLE USER manage his/her PRIVATE PERSONAL DATA under some relatively SECURED PRIVATE NETWORK ENVIRONMENT (e.g. home network).
     - The edition does not support access by multiple users.
+    - Or don't care if you want to use Civilizer just like a _desktop app_.
+That usage is absolutely fine.
 - We hope that sometime in the future, we will be able to develop a **Group or Enterprise Edition** to help a group of users share/manage data under greatly enhanced security provided.

 * * *